jonas-grgt/Clique/docs/clique.md

 **Methods:**
 - `tree(String label)` - Create a tree with the given root label
 - `tree(String label, TreeConfiguration)` - Create a tree with custom configuration
+- `tree(String label, String connectorColor)` - Create a tree with the given root label and connector color
+- `tree(String label, AnsiCode... connectorColor)` - Create a tree with the given root label and connector color

 ## Indenter